-5) Theory of Operation
+5.0) Theory of Operation

 The wire rope is reeled off of the helicopter hoist and is wrapped three times around the capstans and the rescue hook is positioned in a rotating tub.
 A spooler holds the rescue hook and establishes the starting position of the wire rope to achieve an even storage of the wire rope in the rotating tub.
 The wire rope is held firmly in the special grooving of the capstans by two tension roller assemblies.
 The tension roller assemblies are held open by hitch pins when installing and removing the wire rope from the capstans.
-The RHGSE is operated by using the rocker switch to select up or down.
+The RHGSE is operated by using the rocker switch to select retract or extend.
 When the helicopter hoist is reeling out, the hydraulic pump and motor will provide a steady load and will rotate the rotatub at the speed allowed by the rescue hoist.
-When reeling in the wire rope pulls against the capstans to develop torque on the hydraulic motor and develop a heavy load in the wire rope depending on the setting of the reel in load valve.
+When reeling in; the wire rope pulls against the capstans to develop torque on the hydraulic motor and develop a heavy load in the wire rope depending on the setting of the reel in load valve.
 A set of pads installed in the Lubridryer clean the cable, and can provide lubrication via an oil reservoir if required.
-When the wire rope is to be cleaned using fresh water, the tub is filled with water, and compressed air is fed to a dryer located below the Lubridryer to dry the cable as it is retracted.
+When the wire rope is to be cleaned using fresh water, the tub is filled with water, and compressed air is fed to an orifice located below the Lubridryer to dry the cable as it is retracted.
 After the cleaning is finished the tub is easily drained via a removable plug.

-A magnetic sensing system inducts magnetic flux into the paramagnetic stainless steel to measure and record any defects in the wire rope.
+If a wire rope inspection is required then a magnetic sensing system (MagSensTM) inducts magnetic flux into the paramagnetic stainless steel to measure and record any defects in the wire rope.
 The records are then stored on a lap top computer.

 The RHGSE weighs approximately 700 lbs dry and is easily transportable.